 The Single Entry Point (SEP) on this portal provides the overall list of tools and methods available and is the portal to submit a proposal.
 As there are limitations to the amount of access available for each facility, it is necessary to set a procedure over the whole duration of the SFERA-III project allowing optimum use of access time.
-Therefore, SFERA-III will organize four annual Calls for Trans-national Access (TA) to a chosen number of its infrastructures/installations.
-The first call will be launched in march 2019 and the following ones will be launch the following years for 2020, 2021 and the last one for 2022.
+Therefore, SFERA-III will organize five annual Calls for Trans-national Access (TA) to a chosen number of its infrastructures/installations.
+The first call will be launched in march 2019 and the following ones will be launch the following years for 2020, 2021, 2022 and the last one for 2023.

 Eligibility of the user-groups

 Trans-national Access is granted to user-groups, i.e. teams of one or more researchers, led by a user-group leader, according to the following eligibility criteria:

 The user-group leader and the majority of the users must work in a country other than the country(ies) where the installations are located.

 The selection will be done through the evaluation of the received user-project proposals by an independent external expert panel (USP) from different domains that are involved in Concentrating Solar Technologies and Applications (thermal storage, solar desalination, solar water treatment, thermal process and combustion, concentrating solar thermal, advanced materials).